 An International Board Certified Lactation Consultant (IBCLC) is the highest level of breastfeeding support and have very specific training.
 IBCLCs either come from a healthcare background, or have to sit 14 health science related subjects before applying for the exam.
-They also need to do 95 hours of lactation specific training and have to have 1000 hours of clinical practice (ie 1000 hours of experience in supporting breastfeeding and breastfeeding mums) before being allowed to apply for the exam.
+They also need to do 95 hours of lactation specific training and have to have 1000 hours of clinical practice (ie 1000 hours of experience in supporting breastfeeding) before being allowed to apply for the exam.

 Once qualified IBCLCs are required to keep up to date with current research by attending conferences and webinars.
 They resubmit for their IBCLC certificate every 5 years with proof of attending 75 hours of training.

 IBCLCs can support you with more complicated issues such as faltering growth, tongue tie assessment, breastfeeding problems, reflux, a non latching baby, as well as more straightforward breastfeeding support.